What do the Peer Advocates do?

 The benefits of being a Peer Advocate:

 Being a Peer Advocate is not all hard work!
 Our volunteers have lots of opportunities to meet together and often form new friendships and informal support networks.
-We organise regular social events and outings, such as the Genesis summer picnic, barge trips or a meal out together.
+We organise regular social events and outings, such as the LAMP Social at the Exchange Coffee Bar, Narrowboat trips or a meal out together.

 Our volunteers often comment that they get a huge amount of satisfaction from being a Peer Advocate and ‘being able to give something back’.
 Many of our volunteers have been helped by our Peer Advocacy service in the past.
 Feedback from clients we have advocated for include: ‘I am so pleased that I met with LAMP when I did because I was struggling with trust issues and you were on my side.
 You have been there for me both times I have been in hospital and each time, kept to your word.
 I would not hesitate to refer anyone to your service’.